SAP-samples/teched2023-XP264/README.md

 ## Overview

 In this session attendees will learn about the security recommendation for BTP services and how to implement them.
-The SAP BTP Security Recommendations are available in the SAP Help Portal in the sections for the SAP Business Technology Platform.
+The [SAP BTP Security Recommendations](https://help.sap.com/docs/btp/sap-btp-security-recommendations-c8a9bb59fe624f0981efa0eff2497d7d/sap-btp-security-recommendations) are available in the SAP Help Portal in the sections for the SAP Business Technology Platform.

 ## Requirements

-The requirements to follow the exercises in this repository are active Trail Accounts for SAP BTP and for the SAP Cloud Identity Services.
+The requirements to follow the exercises in this repository are active Trial Accounts for SAP BTP and for the SAP Cloud Identity Services.

-**First you have to get your SAP BTP Trail Account.
+**First you have to get your SAP BTP Trial Account.
 Follow the instructions:**
 [Get a Free Account on SAP BTP Trial](https://developers.sap.com/tutorials/hcp-create-trial-account.html)

-**Second task is to activate your SAP Cloud Identity Services Trail.
+**Second task is to activate your SAP Cloud Identity Services Trial.
 Follow the instrustions in this blog:**
 [SAP Cloud Identity Services offered as Trial Version](https://blogs.sap.com/2023/04/13/sap-cloud-identity-services-offered-as-trial-version/)

 Now you are ready to start the excercises.